 In the last year or so, we’re seeing many more van builders including 400 to 600 amp hours (or more) of battery storage capacity in their rigs.
 Prior to that, a “large’ system was maybe 300 amp hours.
 These higher capacity systems are absolutely fantastic for powering your loads for long periods of time while boondocking off grid.
 Massive battery banks even open up the possibility of using an energy efficient 12-volt air conditioner overnight (check out our comparison of these).

 However, there are three main problems with these large battery banks.
 First it’s bloody expensive.
-But, if you want top-quality batteries with intelligent, built-in BMS systems, you’ll just have to bite that bullet.
+But, if you want top-quality batteries with intelligent CAN bus-enabled BMS systems like our Victron Energy or Lithionics examples, you’ll just have to bite that bullet.
 Secondly, it takes up a lot of space.
 Using fewer, higher density/higher capacity batteries, as we recommend in this post makes this much less problematic.
 Finally, with that much battery capacity – especially if you’re using a lot of it regularly – it becomes nearly impossible to adequately recharge with solar or DC-DC chargers.
-As your battery bank grows in size, do does your need for charging.
+As your battery bank grows in size, so does your need for charging.
 We think adding a powerful secondary alternator is the best solution to this problem.

 And here’s the thing about a camper van…. you’re going to drive it – that’s sort of the point, right?
 So, if you can power everything in your van from the engine while driving (or the fuel tank you already have), you are going to have an incredibly capable off-grid rig.
 Imagine this: fast and reliable battery charging from a secondary alternator, water heating from your engine coolant lines with a Isotemp water heater and perhaps a Webasoto gasoline or diesel heater sipping tiny bits of fuel from your van’s tank.
 In fact, in many ways, this system makes having solar panels superfluous which can free up roof space on your van for vent fans, air conditioners and rooftop decks!